TidesDB Admintool Reference

 Create database and column family

-admintool> open ./mydbOpened database at './mydb'admintool(./mydb)> cf-create usersCreated column family 'users'Insert and retrieve data
+admintool> open ./mydbOpened database at './mydb'admintool(./mydb)> cf-create usersCreated column family 'users'Create database with unified memtable

 admintool(./mydb)> cf-stats usersColumn Family: users Memtable Size: 1024 bytes Levels: 5 Total Keys: 1 ...Scan with prefix